OpenBox3D/DualBot/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This significantly cuts down turnaround time during prototyping production which often requires multiple copies of the same part produced with either the same or different material.<br>

 ## Advantages :+1: of IDEX;
     1. Seperate X-carriage allows the inactive extruder to be parked outside of the print platform.
 While parked, the inactive extruder is capped, eliminating the need for cool down and heat up during extruder change.
 This drastically reduces the print time when compared to systems that have both extruders together on a single carriage.
     2. Reduction in wasted material by eliminating the need for a priming tower, which is required when printing with a single extruder with multiple material mixing capabilities.
-    3. The independent extruder reduces the weight on the X-carriage, this will reduce backlash when increasing print speeds.
+    3. The independent extruder reduces the weight on the X-carriage, this reduces backlash when increasing print speeds.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;DualBot features a Cast Aluminium base, silicon heater,  PEI surface, build platform of 295mm(L)x195mm(B)x255mm(H).
 Maximium build height can be indefinitely increased by switching out the Z-axis TR8*8 ACME leadscrews and accompanying supports.